-Secondary vertex identification is done using a topological vertexing method [5].
+Secondary vertex identification is done using a topological vertexing method [6].
 This method searches for space points in 3D where track density functions have a maximum.
 Each track is parameterized by a Gaussian density tube with a width equal to the uncertainty in the measured track position at the IP.
 Points in space where there is a large overlap of Gaussian probability tubes is considered as a possible vertex point.
 By clustering maxima in the overlap density distribution, secondary vertices are found for the two hemispheres.
-In 1993-1995, using our previous vertex detector, VXD2, we found secondary vertices in 50% of b, 16% of charm, and again less than 1% of light quark hemispheres.
-In 1996 secondary vertices are found in approximately 65% of all b hemispheres, 20% for charm, and less than 1% for uds hemispheres.
+We find secondary vertices in approximately 65% of all b hemispheres, 20% for charm, and less than 1% for uds hemispheres.

 Only vertices that are significantly displaced from the PV are considered to be possible B or D hadron decay vertices.
-For the 1993-1995 data we require a distance between the PV and secondary vertex of at least 1mm.
-For the 1996 data, the distance between the PV and the secondary vertex is required to be a t least 4σ .
+The distance between the PV and the secondary vertex is required to be at least 4σ .